UpStride/tutorial/deep-complex-networks/README.md

 # Deep Complex Networks

-This tutorial shows how to reproduce the seminal paper of Trabelsi et al. [1], called "Deep Complex Networks" (DCN), using the upstride engine and [upstride's classificatio API][1].
+This tutorial shows how to reproduce the seminal paper of Trabelsi et al. [1], called "Deep Complex Networks" (DCN), using the upstride engine and [upstride's classification API][1].

 ## Table of Contents
 - [Deep Complex Networks](#deep-complex-networks)